Kingyeung129/rsync-csv/README.md

 # Documentation

 This repo contains rust code to perform rsync push operations on file changes in a local directory to a remote directory.
+Supports following symbolic links to enumerate through subdirectories and files.

 ## Prerequisites